kinexdev/LuauSharp/README.md

         }
 ```

-the `[MonoPInvokeCallback(typeof(LuaFunction))]` attribute needs to be added and the method needs to be static if you are using IL2CPP.
+the `[MonoPInvokeCallback(typeof(LuaFunction))]` attribute needs to be added if your using IL2CPP and the method needs to be static if you are using IL2CPP or NAOT.

 then you can push the function globally.